Mrian07/Proyeksi/docs/release-notes/10-5-0/README.md

 ![news-summary](news-summary.png)

-## Upgrade to the OpenProject Enterprise Edition
+## Upgrade to the ProyeksiApp Enterprise Edition

-With OpenProject 10.5 it is now much easier to upgrade an existing Community installation to the Enterprise Edition.
+With ProyeksiApp 10.5 it is now much easier to upgrade an existing Community installation to the Enterprise Edition.
 Within your system Administration under -> Enterprise Edition you now have the possibility to start a 14 days free trial for the Enterprise Edition.
 Also, you can upgrade directly to get professional support, premium features, and additional security features.
 The Enterprise token will be generated and updated in your Community installation.

  ![Enterprise-Edition-upgrade](Enterprise-Edition-upgrade.png)

-## OpenProject 10.5 BIM Edition for construction project management
+## ProyeksiApp 10.5 BIM Edition for construction project management

-OpenProject BIM 10.5 will improvement BIM project management for the construction industry, especially with the support of the BIM Collaboration Format (BCF).
-With the BCF Management module, the OpenProject BIM Edition now offers a fast and intuitive form of central collaboration and coordination in your BIM projects.
+ProyeksiApp BIM 10.5 will improvement BIM project management for the construction industry, especially with the support of the BIM Collaboration Format (BCF).
+With the BCF Management module, the ProyeksiApp BIM Edition now offers a fast and intuitive form of central collaboration and coordination in your BIM projects.
 Release 10.4 has already added an IFC Viewer for the integration of 3D building models.
 Now, BCF issues can be created directly in the 3D model and managed centrally.

 ### Collaboration and coordination in one central BIM project management software

-OpenProject supports BIM project management with central planning, collaboration and coordination for BIM projects.
+ProyeksiApp supports BIM project management with central planning, collaboration and coordination for BIM projects.
 The software thus connects all project participants in a web-based system.
-As a web-based coordination tool, all BIM issues can be created, managed and distributed centrally in OpenProject.
+As a web-based coordination tool, all BIM issues can be created, managed and distributed centrally in ProyeksiApp.

 ![BCF-management](BCF-management.png)